JRasay89/GoogleGridDesign/README.md

 # GoogleGridDesign
-My coded version of a Google Grid Design found on [Dribble](https://dribbble.com/shots/896977-Google-Grid)
+My implementation of a Google Grid Concept Design which can be found on [Dribble](https://dribbble.com/shots/896977-Google-Grid)

 [Check out the page here](http://jrasay89.github.io/project_pages/GoogleGrid/)